 – Deal with the problems that are causing you to binge eat.
 After I addressed the problems that were causing me to overeat, I could attempt to deal with them.
 Unfortunately for me, it was a lot of things going on around me that I had little or no control over, so I just had to limit the binges with the things I will talk about below.
 But, there were still some triggers that I could deal with, like boredom, having people in my life that brought me down or being negative about myself.
 For the boredom, I tried to always keep myself busy, especially with exercise.
 If I felt myself reaching for some cake just because I had nothing to do, then I would find myself something to do.
 With the people in my life who brought me down – I stopped seeing them.
 I know cutting people out of your life seems extreme, but if they make you feel bad all the time and your time spent with them is full of negativity, then it is time to let go if that is something you can do (I realise it is not always that easy).
 Stopping being negative about myself was a tough one.
 I would always focus on my flaws and talk negatively about myself all the time.
 The more you keep on telling yourself how overweight/ugly you are, the more you will truly believe it.
 I hated myself and the only thing that made me feel better was eating.
 I started focusing on all of my great qualities and every time I got something wrong, or failed at something, I reminded myself of one thing I was good at.
 Don’t knock it until you have tried it.
 It certainly can’t hurt, even if you don’t think it will work.

-- Try to eat something healthier.
+– Try to eat something healthier.
 If you can’t stop emotional eating completely, then try to make sure you eat the right things.
 When I am sad or angry – I crave junk.
-As soon as I feel that way, I prepare myself a healthy meal or snack, or a healthy alternative to junk food like a healthier pizza, or homemade frozen yoghurt.
+As soon as I feel that way, I prepare myself a healthy meal or snack, or a healthy alternative to junk food like a healthier pizza or burger, or homemade frozen yoghurt.
 A good idea is to limit trigger foods.
 If you keep junk in the house, then when you are feeling down, it is easy for you to reach for it.
 If you only keep healthy food in your kitchen, then that is what you are going to be eating.

 – Don’t skip meals.
 This is a general tip for good health anyway, but if you are eating regular meals, then if and when these emotional episodes happen, your body should already be satisfied and you wouldn’t feel like eating everything in sight.

-- Find something else, other than food, that makes you happy.
-This is some that really helped me.
+– Find something else, other than food, that makes you happy.
+This is something that really helped me.
 When I would feel an emotional eating episode coming on, I would do something else apart from eat.
 I would do one of the other things that makes me happy, like playing my guitar, or writing, or the best thing to do is just work it out.
 Running is the best therapy for me and I can really get rid of a lot of stress that way.
 Perhaps for you it is dancing.
 Find what else makes you happy and do that!

 – Ditch the guilt and don’t beat yourself up about it.
 This is probably one of the most important ones.
 There are still going to be times when you over eat on junk food when you are feeling down.
 Don’t beat yourself up about it and use it as an excuse to give up all together.
 Learn from it, focus on what caused it, and move on and start again.